protofire/filecoin-CID-checker/README.md

 ## Deployment

-Simplest way to deploy is with docker-compose.
+The simplest way to deploy is with docker-compose.

 Specify environment variable:
-- CID_LOTUS_RPCURL - url of available through network and fully synced Lotus node.
+- CID_LOTUS_RPCURL - URL of available through network and fully synced Lotus node.

 Instructions on how to run Lotus node - https://lotu.sh/en+getting-started